 This fruit salad tart is rich, creamy and light and won’t weigh you down.
 It’s made with cream cheese, ricotta and canned fruit, is refined sugar free with no baking required.
 Its also low calorie.
 Bursting with tropical fruit zing it is the perfect clean eating dessert without the guilt.

 Why This Fruit Salad Tart is Different

 Who doesn’t love a creamy dessert?
 They’re comforting and satisfying but often leave you feeling like you either can’t get up off the chair, or you need to get yourself to the gym quick smart.

 There won’t be any regrets, or any need for seconds.
 One will be enough and you’ll be OK with it.
 Your sweet tooth won’t be screaming at you for more.
 I promise.

 Why?
-Because there are no rubbishy refined sugars added to this recipe.
+Because there is no sugar added added to this no bake cheesecake tart recipe, instead it is sweetened with Stevia and the sweetness from the natural fruits.
 The majority of which leave you feeling high and like you want to eat the whole dessert in one hit, shortly followed by “Why did I do that to myself”.

 This Fruit Salad Tart has been on my to do list for years!

 This is because my mum makes a version of it, which I have been known to be addicted to from time to time.
 It generally makes an appearance at Christmas, and occasionally on birthdays.
 There is a slight problem though.
 It's loaded with sugar and it mum made it with condensed milk.

 This is my healthier version of a fruit cocktail tart that's a clean eating dessert fit for dinner parties.

 TIP 1: The addition of the sugar free orange/mango jelly crystals really boosts the flavour and I would say it is a must add ingredient which seems to be pretty much readily available at supermarkets.